thegooddocsproject/website-hugo/content/en/_index.md

 {{% blocks/section type="section" %}}

-## 2020 Initiatives
+## 2021 Initiatives
-The following initiatives are being worked on in 2020:
+The following initiatives are being worked on in 2021:
 * Templates
-* Information architecture guide
 * Cross-domain management of glossaries
 * How-to for style guides
 * Base template (template for templates)